Armand Barbès: The Society of Seasons

 The Society of Seasons was organized on the principle of a hierarchy of cells.
 A "week" was a group of six men and a leader.
 Four "weeks" made a "month" of twenty-eight "days" (actually, twenty-eight initiates, plus a leader.)
 Three months constituted a "season", and four "seasons" made a "year".
 At its height, the Society comprised more than three "years".

 The founding of the Society of Seasons led directly to the Barbès-led insurrection of 12 May 1839.
 At this time, Barbès, Blanqui, and Martin were three Republicans cut from the same cloth.
-They were of the same generation, with the same youthful commitment to revolutionary struggle, and they shared a common experience of oppression, trials, and imprisonment.
-Then their paths diverged.
+They were of the same generation, with the same youthful commitment to revolutionary struggle, and shared a common experience of oppression, trials, and imprisonment.
+Then, their paths diverged.

 The 1839 coup

 On 12 May 1839, the Society of Seasons and its approximately nine hundred members felt strong enough to attempt a coup d'état in Paris.
 Four hundred insurgents managed to seize the National Assembly, the city hall, and the Palace of Justice, but they were unable to maintain their grip for more than a few hours because of a lack of numbers and weapons.
-Following the failure of this insurrection, Barbès was sentenced to death, but his sentence was commuted to 'life imprisonment' largely due to the intervention of Victor Hugo.
-Also, these events led to a divorce between Barbès and Blanqui, which became a severe impediment to the extreme left during the revolution of 1848 and also later in the century.
+Following the failure of this insurrection, Barbès was sentenced to death, but his sentence was commuted to 'life imprisonment' mainly due to the intervention of Victor Hugo.
+Also, these events led to a divorce between Barbès and Blanqui, which became a severe impediment to the extreme left during the revolution of 1848 and later in the century.

 Barbès was sent to Mont-Saint-Michel on 17 July 1839 with three other convicts, including Martin Bernard, who left a detailed account of their time in prison.
 (Blanqui and five other insurgents joined them on 6 February 1840.)

-Upon their arrival, the inmates were fighting against the rigors of solitary confinement by maintaining a continuous din, from the windows, up the chimneys, and through the walls.
-Barbès, Bernard, and an old comrade, Delsade, managed, after repeated trials, to open the doors of their cells to meet.
-Discovered in April 1841, they were punished by imprisonment in the "loges" section of the prison, completely in view of the warder on duty.
+Upon their arrival, the inmates fought against the rigors of solitary confinement by maintaining a continuous din from the windows, up the chimneys, and through the walls.
+After repeated trials, Barbès, Bernard, and an old comrade, Delsade, managed to open the doors of their cells to meet.
+Discovered in April 1841, they were punished by imprisonment in the "loges" section of the prison, in view of the warder on duty.
 The prison administration then equipped their cells with double gates to prevent them from approaching the cross in what, after all, had been an abbey before its conversion to a high-security prison at the time of the French Revolution.

-On the nights of 10 and 11 February 1842, Barbès, Blanqui and others attempted to escape, in fog, using a rope made of knotted sheets.
-Barbès was the first over the wall, but he was injured in the fall, and this doomed the escape attempt.
-All of them were reconfined in their cells.
-Shortly thereafter, Barbès contracted what he called consumption (tuberculosis), probably, in fact, persistent bronchitis brought on by the cold and damp of Mont-Saint-Michel.
+On the nights of 10 and 11 February 1842, Barbès, Blanqui, and others attempted to escape in fog using a rope made of knotted sheets.
+Barbès was the first over the wall, but he was injured in the fall, which doomed the escape attempt.
+All of them were confined again in their cells.
+Shortly after that, Barbès contracted what he called consumption (tuberculosis), probably, in fact, persistent bronchitis brought on by the cold and damp of Mont-Saint-Michel.